-"It's part of our philosophy in both personal training and group fitness to train for movement mastery," says Wheeler, who designed the series in the slideshow above.
+"It's part of our philosophy in both personal training and group fitness to train for movement mastery," says Wheeler, who designed the series in the slideshow below.
 "Most of our clients are looking for weight management, performance enhancement and functional training, as well as time-efficient training, and this workout does just that."

 Perform the indicated reps of each exercise, demonstrated by Miami-based group fitness instructor Angel Alicea, and then repeat the circuit 2 to 3 times depending on your fitness level.
 Says Wheeler: "Though there's no one perfect workout, this series is pretty darn close, as it is multi-joint and works in every plane."

 And before you get started, here, the elements of a perfect workout:

 1. Take Care of Your Tissues.
 Start your workout with foam rolling, yoga balls and massage sticks to release trigger points, improve tissue quality and maximize blood flow.